Privacy Policy

 - Account data - your name (if provided), email address, and authentication credentials when you sign up.
 If you sign in with Apple, we receive only the data Apple shares with us under your chosen sharing settings.

-- App content (your records) - journal entries, expense records, calendar entries, messages, and any files you upload (receipts, photos, videos).
+- App content (your records) - journal entries, expense records, calendar entries, messages, and any files you upload (receipts and photos).
 This data belongs to you.
 Every record is cryptographically timestamped and verified at the moment of writing to preserve its integrity.

 - Information about third parties you enter - your co-parent's name and email address (when you initiate a pairing), and information about your children that you choose to record.
 You are responsible for ensuring you have the right to enter this information.